HuaMick/20250526_Reejig/docs/prd-onet-data-pipeline.md

       }
     }
     ```
+    *Note: The internal skill gap analysis functions may produce a slightly different data structure; the API layer is responsible for transforming this into the specified response format.*
 *   **FR4.4:** API Error Handling:
     *   `404 Not Found`: If `from` or `to` occupation code is not found in the database.
 Response: `{"success": false, "message": "Error: Occupation code [code] not found.", "result": {"skill_gaps": [], ...}}`
     *   `400 Bad Request`: If `from` or `to` parameters are missing.
 Response: `{"success": false, "message": "Error: Missing 'from' or 'to' occupation code parameter.", "result": {"skill_gaps": [], ...}}`